FAQ

 • Referring parents to legal services, evaluators, therapists, and other professionals

-• Supporting parents with conflict resolution, such as drafting state complaints and providing assistance during mediation
+• Supporting parents through conflict resolution, including state complaints and mediation

 Why should I hire you?